mattermost/docs/source/install/cloud-changelog.md

 ### Improvements

 #### User Interface (UI)
- - To not force users to leave Mattermost when opening documentation links from the **System Console > Plugin** settings page, all the links now open in a different tab.
+ - To keep users in Mattermost when opening documentation links from the **System Console > Plugin** settings page, all the links now open in another tab.
- - Implemented an improved right-hand side thread reply input and scrolling behavior by making the reply to thread input sticky.
+ - Improved right-hand side thread reply input and scrolling behavior by making the reply to thread input sticky.
- - Users are no longer hidden from search results in the "Add members" modal even if they are already in the channel.
+ - Users are no longer hidden from search results in the "Add members" modal, even if they are already members of the channel.
  - Applied new designs for the Login screen:
      - Default login
      - OAuth options